avila209/CMPE_195/README.md

 ## Code Structure
 - The code structure is separated into two folders for both ends of the project (front and back end)
-- The first end is located in the 'Raspberry-Pi Code' folder and contains the two Python Interface files, two PyQT5 UI build files, and a folder with images used to build the UI.
+- The first end is located in the 'Raspberry-Pi Code' folder and contains the two Python GUI files, two PyQT5 UI build files (for different display sizes 480p/720p), and a folder with images used to build the UI.
 - The back end is located in the 'Arduino Code' folder and contains the final version .ino file along with all the necessary libraries needed to compile the .ino.

 ## Raspberry Pi Code